Puja

 $295.00

-H: 10” Dia: 3.75” | FREE SHIPPING!
+H: 10” Dia: 3.75” | FREE SHIPPING within Continental U.S.!

-This Hindu prayer bell was likely placed on a home or temple altar and in daily puja rituals.
-This simple yet elegant bell has a smooth and undecorated body with only incised parallel rings circling plain surfaces and is topped by a pair of Garudas sheltered by a hood of Nagas.
-Garuda, the mythical winged bird that is Vishnu’s mount, and Naga, a seven-headed hooded serpent, are natural enemies and when they are represented together, they symbolizes peace, a very appropriate adornment for the tranquility and serenity elicited by the pleasing sounds of a prayer bell.
+This Hindu prayer bell was likely placed on a home or temple altar and used in daily puja rituals.
+It has a smooth and undecorated body with only incised parallel rings circling plain surfaces and is topped by a Garuda pair sheltered by Naga hoods.
+Garuda, Vishnu’s mythical winged bird mount, and Naga, a seven-headed hooded serpent, are natural enemies but when they are represented together, they symbolizes peace, a very appropriate adornment for the tranquility and serenity elicited by the pleasing sounds of a prayer bell.

 • Antique Hindu Peacock Oil Lamp, India (9526BEB) $365